SoumyaNamdeo3015/Complier-of-E-/README.md

 Essentially, the machine will go through the program in the target language Targ, perform some operations on the operands in the stack, and finally store the results in the memory.

-**Note:** There is no implement for stack machine.
-We just need to generate code for parse tree in the Targ language assuming it will execute on a stack machine as described.
+**Note:** There is no implement for stack machine in this project.
+We have just  generated code for parse tree in the Targ language assuming it will execute on a stack machine as described.

 ## Targ Syntax